ERIS: Enhancing Privacy and Scalability in Federated Learning via Federated Shard Aggregation: Additional Experiments and Analysis

 To further assess the privacy guarantees of \textsc{eris}, we evaluate its resilience to Data Reconstruction Attacks (DRAs), which represent one of the most severe privacy threats in FL.
 To favour the attacker and stress-test our approach, we consider the uncommon but worst-case scenario where each client performs gradient descent with a mini-batch of size 1 and transmits the resulting gradient—which can be intercepted by an eavesdropper or a compromised aggregator/server.
 Therefore, we assume the adversary has white-box access to the client gradient.

-Given this gradient, reconstruction methods such as DLG~\citep{DLG}, iDLG~\citep{FCleak_label}, and ROG \citep{yue_rog_attack2023} aim to recover the original training sample by optimising inputs to match the leaked gradient.
-Unlike earlier gradient-matching attacks, ROG projects the unknown image into a low-dimensional latent space (e.g., via bicubic downsampling or an autoencoder) and optimises that compact representation so that the decoded image’s gradients align with the leaked gradient, before applying a learnt enhancement module to obtain perceptually faithful reconstructions.
+Given this gradient, reconstruction methods such as DLG~\citep{DLG}, iDLG~\citep{FCleak_label}, and ROG \citep{yue_rog_attack2023} aim to recover the original training sample by optimizing candidate inputs to match the leaked gradient.
+Unlike earlier gradient-matching attacks, ROG projects the unknown image into a low-dimensional latent space (e.g., via bicubic downsampling or an autoencoder) and optimizes that compact representation so that the decoded image’s gradients align with the leaked gradient, before applying a learned enhancement module to obtain perceptually faithful reconstructions.
 In our experiments, a dedicated enhancement decoder was trained for each dataset using a hold-out set.
+GGL instead constrains the reconstruction to the latent space of a pretrained generative model and incorporates an adaptive gradient-matching objective that accounts for the transformation induced by privacy defenses.
+This makes GGL particularly suitable for auditing degraded gradients, such as those produced by compression, sparsification, clipping, or additive noise.

 Figure~\ref{fig:rec_lpips} reports the reconstruction quality, measured via the LPIPS score \citep{LPIPS2018}, as a function of the percentage of model parameters available to the attacker.
 The x-axis is plotted on a non-linear scale to improve readability in the low-percentage regime.
 The results are averaged over 200 reconstructed samples and tested across three datasets: MNIST, CIFAR-10, and LFW.
 The findings show that in the full-gradient setting (e.g., FedAvg), all DRAs can almost perfectly reconstruct the original image.
 However, as the proportion of accessible gradients decreases, the reconstruction quality of DLG and iDLG degrades significantly, with LPIPS scores approaching the baseline of random images when only 90\% of the parameters are visible.
 Remarkably, even in the least favourable configuration of \textsc{eris}—with only two aggregators—the system already provides sufficient obfuscation to render reconstruction attacks ineffective, as highlighted by the shaded regions in the figure.
 A different pattern emerges for ROG, which tends to maintain higher reconstruction quality.
 Closer inspection of MNIST and LFW examples, however, reveals that this apparent advantage stems primarily from the trained enhancement decoder.
 This module effectively biases reconstructions toward the training distribution, thereby inflating similarity scores.
 In fact, even when random gradients are passed through the decoder (purple dashed line), the outputs achieve LPIPS values lower than random images, underscoring that the improvement reflects postprocessing artefacts.
 However, once 25\% or fewer gradients are accessible, the reconstructed outputs are severely distorted and no longer capture any semantically meaningful features of the original data.